AFFILIATE MARKETING WITH GOOGLE ADS

 (more coming soon…)

-5.5 How to optimise your Google Ads campaigns based on Affiliate Conversions?
+5.5 How To Optimize Your Google Ads Campaigns Based On Affiliate Conversions?

-You should analyse your conversion performance on every available level: ad group, ads, keywords, search terms, audiences, demographics, locations, ad schedule, etc. Doing so will allow you to better understand your campaigns and optimise them thoroughly.
+You should analyze your conversion performance on every available level: ad group, ads, keywords, search terms, audiences, demographics, locations, ad schedule, etc. Doing so will allow you to better understand and optimize your campaigns.

-When using ‘Maximise Conversions’ you are able to set a target CPA.
-You can do so to ensure that the price per conversion on average does not exceed your set limit.
-In order to calculate a good target CPA you should look into your data and calculate the the revenue you generate per conversion.
-If you then for example divide that value by 2 (or a smaller value above 1) it will be very likely that this campaign is set to be profitable.
+When using ‘Maximise Conversions, ‘ you can set a target CPA to ensure that the price per conversion does not exceed your set limit on average.
+In order to calculate a good target CPA, you should look into your data and calculate the revenue you generate per conversion.
+If you then divide that value by 2 (or a smaller value above 1), it will be very likely that this campaign is set to be profitable.

-When using ‘Maximise Conversion Value’ you are able to set a target ROAS (return on ad spend).
-By setting that value above 100% Google Ads will aim to make the campaign profitable, while set to 100% it will merely aim to break even.
+When using ‘Maximise Conversion Value,’ you can set a target ROAS (return on ad spend).
+By setting that value above 100%, Google Ads will aim to make the campaign profitable, while set to 100%, it will merely aim to break even.

 We recommend using the ‘Maximise Conversion Value’ bidding strategy when tracking is properly set up since Google Ads will have more flexibility to target the right users.
-In the long run campaigns usually perform better then.
-If you are sceptical you can of course A/B test different bidding strategies to see which bidding strategy is the right fit for your campaigns (that’s what I usually do).
+In the long run, campaigns usually perform better then.
+If you are skeptical, you can, of course, A/B test different bidding strategies to see which one is the right fit for your campaigns (that’s what we usually do).